jessica-dai/cs1951a-final/docs/README.md

 By our next check-in after Spring Break, we will have finished constructing the SQL database, and created multiple visualizations of various complexities based on different queries to the database; furthermore, we should have sketched out some skeletons for what analytical models we’d like to use.

+### Images

+Image: decision_tree.png
+Description: Graph showing accuracies of each of the datasets trained on different models.

+Image: avg_cp.png
+Description: This graph demonstrates that region 13(Rural and Northeast) seems to have a significantly higher ratio of computers for instruction to total computers of around 0.6, which is a strange finding.
+All the other 15 classes have ratios of around 0.4.
+Region 8(Suburban and West) has the lowest ratio.

+Image: avg_tech.png
+Description: There seems to be no correlation between the 16 classes and the average amount of training.

+Image: gd_enr.png
+Description: There seems to be a lower enrollment for districts in the central area and there seems to be greater variance in enrollment size for districts in the West.

+Image: program_qual.png
+Description: Suburban schools seem to have greater variance in program quality score, as shown by the larger amount of schools two standard deviations above the mean.
+Furthermore, schools in the city had the highest probability of schools above the mean and rural schools had the least.

+Image: perc_cp.png
+Description: This pie-chart was created with d3 and shows the percentage of computers for each region out of the total number of computers.
+Because each of the regions might have varying enrollment sizes, district size was used to normalize the ratios.
+Before normalization, there was greater variance in ratios in the data.
+The West region has the highest percent of computers in relation to district size and the NorthEast has the least.

+Image: train_vs_int.png
+Description: The darker points represent greater density.
+The graph was plotted with a sample size of 1500 of the total data points to demonstrate greater clarity.
+Furthermore, the number of computers  was scaled down by 1/10.
+The data is clustered towards higher training and integration.
+There is greater variance among the number of computers, which makes sense because district enrollment sizes also vary.
+There is highest density in the upper right region, which seems to suggest that higher number of computers implies greater training and integration.